madd86/awesome-system-design/readme.md

 - [Play Framework](https://github.com/playframework/playframework) - [11.6k ⭐] - Very fast, high throughput framework written in Scala/Java that is RESTful by default.

 - [Flask](https://github.com/pallets/flask) - [51.6k ⭐] - A lightweight Python Microframework for fast prototyping and production.

+- [FastAPI](https://github.com/tiangolo/fastapi) - [22.7k ⭐] - A lightweight Python Microframework inspired in Flask but more modern, using Python async.

 - [Django REST](https://github.com/encode/django-rest-framework) - [18.4k ⭐] - Written in Python, Django Rest is a powerful and flexible REST API.
 The efficiency and time to market resembles Rails.